A Privileged Journey (Kindle)

 Featured by Steam World magazine as the Review of the Month for December 2015.

-The second volume (covering the period from 1962 to the current time) will describe his continuing interest and records whilst pursuing his career as Stationmaster, Area Manager, Train Planner, Regional Operating Manager and finally Head of Safety, followed by his retirement in 1996 and subsequent career as an international railway safety consultant.
+The second volume, to be published at a later date, covering the period from 1962 to the current time, will describe his continuing interest and records while pursuing his career as stationmaster, area manager, train planner, Regional operating manager and finally Head of Safety before his retirement in 1996 and subsequent career as an international railway safety consultant.

 As referenced in article featured byCrewe Chronicle, 19th December 2018

 David Maidment has published a number of entertaining and insightful magazine articles over the years, and it is these that form the backbone of this publication, with all proceeds of this enjoyable read going to the Railway Children.
 What this book does, with new text, is cleverly tie his story together into a cohesive timeline.Steam Days, October 2016 - reviewed by Roger Smith

 As featured on Amazon Books and given a 5 Star rating!Amazon Customer

 The author has re-embarked on his privileged journey as a youthful enthusiast into a career in the railways.
 There is a second volume promised to take the story on from the 1960s to today.
 Together, the two volumes will make a unique account of railway life and technology.
 This first volume is a fascinating insight into what is now something of a lost world, but still a world of dreams and love of steam.
 Strongly recommended.Firetrench